top of page

 Just Take Him at His Word

 In terms of what is required for salvation, I hear all sorts of variations of what is expected of us.
-First off, as I already made clear; as does Scripture, there really is nothing required of us in terms of salvation, because we have absolutely nothing to contribute to it; Jesus had to do it all, because only He is the only one who is fully man (and fully God) who has righteous perfection of His own.
+First off, as I already made clear; as does Scripture, there really is nothing required of us in terms of salvation.
+This is because we have absolutely nothing to contribute to it; Jesus had to do it all, because only He is the only one who is fully man (and fully God) who has righteous perfection of His own.
 Considering this, I hear the all too prevalent mantra stating that you first have to somehow “repent of your sins” to be saved.
 I have said much about this in other places on this site, however I will briefly reiterate here that to repent means to change your mind.
 OK, yes, I know that sin is bad and that I am a sinner; I don’t need to change my mind [repent] about that.
-The problem is that there are those who assert that in order to be saved that I must somehow first completely turn from all of my sin; which is what these folks mean by repenting of all of my sin, and then “accept” Jesus.
+The problem is that there are those who assert that in order to be saved that I must somehow first completely turn from all of my sin; which is what these folks mean by repenting of all of my sin, and then accept Jesus.
 In other words, they insist that before I can be saved that I must commit to make Jesus the absolute Lord of my life in every way, shape and form; that I must have total commitment to turn from everything that is unrighteous, or all is null and void, in terms of salvation.
 They will make such statements as “Jesus is Lord of all, or He’s not Lord at all.”
 All of this business sounds very pious and spiritual, but it is not biblical.
 It is what is referred to as lordship “salvation” and it is rooted in nothing but pride and fear, and although many of those who ascribe to it may appear to be very “Christian,” it is a bleak and bankrupt counterfeit of the true Gospel.
 I cannot make any promise to God that I can truly guarantee that I will keep, especially of my flesh, which is sinful (Isiah 64:6, Galatians 5:19-21, etc.).
 The sinful flesh is all that I have before I believe the Gospel and become born again (of the Spirit).
 However, Scripture says that when I believe on Jesus that I will be saved (John 3:16, 6:47, Acts 16:31, etc.).
-This of course makes perfect sense because when I do this, I am born of the Spirit, and the Spirit being sinless (1 John 3:9) does not earn the wage of sin, which is death (Romans 6:23), therefore has eternal life.
+This of course makes perfect sense because when I do this, I am born of the Spirit, and the Spirit being sinless (1 John 3:9) does not earn the wage of sin, which is death (Romans 6:23), therefore it has (present tense) eternal life.
 Of course, while I am still here on earth, I have both the flesh and the Spirit, hence the Apostle Paul’s admonition to believers; saved people, in Galatians 5:16 to walk in the Spirit as to not fulfill the lusts of the flesh.
 Just a side note: Jesus IS Lord of all; He needs none of us to appoint Him to that position.

 God is about truth (John 14:6).
 He wants us to be honest with Him and with ourselves (let’s not forget that not being honest; lying is a sin…sins are what earn the wage of death, that we receive forgiveness for when we trust Christ as Savior).
 He most certainly does not want us to lie to ourselves in order to receive salvation.
 I have heard folks who were “witnessing” make statements to the effect that you have to feel really sorry for your sins or God won’t forgive them.
 Godly sorrow can indeed be a good thing (2 Corinthians 7:10), however there are many problems that go along with this sort of “evangelism.”
 First, the heart is deceitful (Jeremiah 17:9) to begin with.
 We don’t need to try to convince it to be even more so.
 Your feelings don’t save you AT ALL; again, Jesus does that by Himself.
 There are indeed some folks who are legitimately moved to tears when they are understanding and believing the Gospel.
 Others, not so much.
 Others may more or less intellectually/rationally grasp the concept and realize their need for what Jesus did for them, and then simply believe the Gospel; BOTH are legitimate; each person and each situation are unique and different, but the Gospel saves each person who believes it just the same.
 The person who is not as emotional about it absolutely need not feel the need to muster up [phony] sorrow [a lie to God and to one’s self] in order to feel sorry enough so that God will hopefully save Him because he or she has repented hard enough.
 Any “evangelism” asserting the necessity of such things is not of God.